-I frowned.
-“I thought all the local businesses here worship you guys.”
+“I thought all the local businesses here worshiped you guys.”

-The Kings had a habit of helping out struggling Mom and Pop shops, frequenting them when business was slow or giving them low APR loans when banks denied them financial assistance.
-It was part of why so many people put up with all their other bullshit, aside from the whole ex-military thing.
+The Kings had a habit of helping out struggling Mom and Pop shops, frequenting them when business was slow or giving them low APR loans out of the club’s funds when banks denied them financial assistance.
+It was part of why so many people put up with all their other garbage, aside from the whole ex-military thing.
 For all their faults, The Kings cared about this town, and they did more to keep its citizens safe and happy than our elected officials did.

 Did that make a gang full of gun runners the good guys?
-No. But not everything was as black and white as some people would have you believe.
+No. But my time in the military had taught me that not everything was as black and white as some people would have you believe.

-“A few club members have parents there,” Jakob said.
+“A few club members have parents or grandparents there,” Jakob said.
 “So do some guys from The Jokers.
 Their paths crossed during visiting hours once.”

-He didn’t have to tell me anything else.
+He didn’t have to say anything else.
 The Jokers were a motorcycle club with territory to the west of Kearny and were The Kings’ biggest rivals.
 No doubt a brawl had broken out.
-Hopefully none of the residents got hurt during it.
+Hopefully none of the residents were hurt during it.